Local contact homology and applications: Introduction

 .2cm

 {\bf Organization of the paper.} Section~\ref{preliminaries} furnishes the basic material on pseudo-holomorphic curves necessary for this work.
 In Section~\ref{isolating_nbds_section} we define isolating neighborhoods of isolated closed Reeb orbits.
 This notion is crucial in the construction of local contact homology accomplished in Section~\ref{lch_section}.
 The computation of local contact homology is focused in Sections \ref{lch:isolated} and \ref{lch:iterated} where we deal with prime and iterated periodic orbits respectively.
 Morse inequalities are achieved in Section~\ref{section:mi}.
 They are a cornerstone in the proof of our applications presented in Section~\ref{proof_appls}.
-Finally, Appendix~\ref{exist_orbits} provides technical details about holomorphic curves in symplectizations of stable Hamiltonian structures.
+Finally, the appendices provide technical details about holomorphic curves needed for defining local contact homology and for proving Theorem~\ref{main}.
+Appendix~\ref{exist_orbits} handles basic compactness issues related to the degeneration of Morse-Bott data to degenerate data; this is necessary since the SFT-compactness theorem from~\cite{sftcomp} is not available in such limiting situations.